Me: This is our 100th story! Can you believe it?

 Me: Don’t say it like that.
 And Nicol is baking us a celebratory cake, so it’s not all bad news.

 This landmark story begins with the Doctor trying to assemble the first two segments of the Key to Time.

 Sue: That’s good.
 I was annoyed when we didn’t see him pick it up at the end of the last story.
 Hang on, wasn’t this a round on The Krypton Factor?

 When the Doctor discovers where the next segment is hidden, he grins like a Cheshire cat.

 Me: It’s so sweet that you know that.

 Sue: We’re due for a good down-to-earth story after all the spacey stuff we’ve had to endure lately.
 Oooh, Stonehenge.
 The Box of Andromeda in buried under there.

 Me: It isn’t Stonehenge, and it isn’t called the box of Andromeda.
 You’re thinking of the Pandorica.

 Sue: I’m sorry but I don’t remember what these things are supposed to be called.
 I didn’t know there was going to be a test this week.

 Me: Your memory is terrible.

 Sue: No it isn’t.
 I just don’t file away unimportant information.
 Ask me who won the men’s singles final at Wimbledon in 1982.

-Me: OK, who won the men’s singles final at Wimbledon in 1982?
+Me: Okay, who won the men’s singles final at Wimbledon in 1982?

 Sue: Jimmy Connors

 Me: Okay, so who won it in 1990?

 Sue: That’s not the point.
 The point is, I remember the stuff that I care about and I discard all the stuff I –